 Note: Whenever you log in to MyNewSchool, check your New School

-GroupWise email account by clicking on the Webmail icon.
-All university
+GroupWise email account by selecting the Webmail icon.
+All official university

 communications go to this email address.
 Check the